Thursday, March 6, 2025

 Jesus answered him, “What I am doing you do not understand now, but afterward you will understand.”

-Peter still does not understand the lesson of Matthew 20:25-28.
-It is precisely because of who Jesus is, that he is doing this.
+Peter still does not understand this lesson.
+Yet, it is precisely because of who Jesus is - “the Christ” - “the Son of the Living God” - that he is doing this.

 Peter said to him, “You shall never wash my feet.”
 Jesus answered him, “If I do not wash you, you have no share with me.”